Stochastic Online Shortest Path Routing: The Value of Feedback: Routing Policies for Semi-bandit Feedback

-Motivated by the Bellman-Ford implementation of \textsc{KL-SR} algorithm, we propose \textsc{KL-HHR} algorithm which is a hop-by-hop variant of \textsc{KL-SR} algorithm and belongs to the set of policies $\Pi_3$.
+Motivated by the Bellman-Ford implementation of \textsc{KL-SR} algorithm, we propose \textsc{KL-HHR}, a distributed routing policy which is a hop-by-hop version of \textsc{KL-SR} algorithm and hence belongs to the set of policies $\Pi_3$.
 We first introduce the necessary notations.
 For any node $v\in V$, we let ${\cal P}_v$ denote the set of loop-free paths from node $v$ to the destination.
 For any time slot $\tau$, we denote by $n(\tau)$ the packet number that is about to be sent or already in the network.
-For any edge $i$, let $\tilde\theta_i(\tau)$ be the empirical success probability of edge $i$ \emph{up to time slot} $\tau$, that is $\tilde\theta_i(\tau)=s_i(n(\tau))/t'_i(\tau)$, where $t'_i(\tau)$ denotes the total number of transmission attempts on link $i$ up to time slot $\tau$.
-Moreover, with slight abuse of notation, we denote the index of link $i$ at time $\tau$ by $\xi_i(\tau,\tilde\theta_i(\tau))$.
+For any edge $i$, let $\tilde\theta_i(\tau)$ be the empirical success rate of edge $i$ \emph{up to time slot} $\tau$, that is $\tilde\theta_i(\tau)=s_i(n(\tau))/t'_i(\tau)$, where $t'_i(\tau)$ denotes the total number of transmission attempts on link $i$ up to time slot $\tau$.
+Moreover, with slight abuse of notation, we denote the index of link $i$ at time $\tau$ by $\omega_i(\tau,\tilde\theta_i(\tau))$.
 Note that by definition $t'_i(\tau)\ge t_i(n)$ and $\tilde\theta_i(\tau)$ is a more accurate estimate of $\theta_i$ than $\hat\theta_i(n(\tau))$.
 We define $J_v(\tau)$ as the minimum {\it cumulative index} from node $v$ to the destination:

-We note that $J_v(\tau)$ can be computed using Bellman-Ford algorithm. \textsc{KL-HHR} works based on the following idea: at time $\tau$ if the current packet is at node $v$, it sends the packet to node $v'$ with $(v,v')\in E$ such that $\xi_{(v,v')}(\tau,\tilde\theta_v(\tau)) + J_{v'}(\tau)$ is minimal over all outgoing edges of node $v$.
+We note that $J_v(\tau)$ can be computed using Bellman-Ford algorithm. \textsc{KL-HHR} works based on the following idea: at time $\tau$ if the current packet is at node $v$, it will be sent to node $v'$ with $(v,v')\in E$ such that $\omega_{(v,v')}(\tau,\tilde\theta_v(\tau)) + J_{v'}(\tau)$ is minimal over all outgoing edges of node $v$.
 The pseudo-code of \textsc{KL-HHR} is given in Algorithm~\ref{alg:HopByHop}.

-However, the theoretical evaluation of the performance of \textsc{KL-HHR} is beyond the scope of this paper (it is much more complicated than the analysis of the regret of \textsc{KL-SR}).
-We conjecture that the performance of \textsc{KL-HHR} algorithm is very close to that of \textsc{KL-SR} algorithm as observed in numerical experiments.